 Rachel served as Vice President of Business Development Europe for welltech company studio BE from 2019-2022, where her first-rate skills in crafting polished, authentic communications, curating thoughtful content, leading yoga & mindfulness trainings, recruiting global faculty members of integrity, and building a progressive, inclusive company contributed to a thriving corporate culture.

 Her writing has appeared in The Washington Post, Yoga Journal, Yoga International, On Being with Krista Tippett, Tricycle: The Buddhist Review, HuffPost, Parents Magazine, Quiet Revolution, YogaDork and more.

 Rachel trained with and assisted Rusty Wells, MC Yogi, and Amanda Giacomini in San Francisco, CA, and taught for a decade in premier studios throughout the Bay Area, Portland, OR; and Boston, MA.

 Rachel completed her B.A. in Sociology and Gender Studies at the University of Delaware and an M.A. in Systematic Theology in Berkeley, CA under groundbreaking feminist theologian Rosemary Radford Ruether.

-That year, Rachel completed a Certificate in Yoga Philosophy at the California Institute of Integral Studies, where she had the pleasure of learning from yoga luminaries Richard Rosen (history and pranayama), Carlos Pomeda (Upanishads and meditation), Gary Kraftsow (Viniyoga and classical theory), and Sally Kempton (Tantra); she then studied Patanjali’s Sutras with Chase Bossart and Kate Holcombe, and continues to practice with Rusty Wells at his donation-based studio, Urban Flow.
+In 2009, Rachel earned a Certificate in Yoga Philosophy at the California Institute of Integral Studies, where she had the pleasure of learning from yoga luminaries Richard Rosen (history and pranayama), Carlos Pomeda (Upanishads and meditation), Gary Kraftsow (Viniyoga and classical theory), and Sally Kempton (Tantra); she then studied Patanjali’s Sutra with Chase Bossart and Kate Holcombe.